Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Methodology

 \subsection{Training Configuration}

 We train Seq-DeepIPC using supervised imitation learning on a PC equipped with an RTX~4090 GPU.
 The model that achieves the lowest validation $\mathcal{L}_{\text{total}}$ is selected for testing.
-We adopt the AdamW optimizer with $(\beta_1,\beta_2)=(0.9,0.999)$, an initial learning rate of $\eta_0=10^{-4}$, and weight decay of $10^{-4}$.
+We adopt the AdamW optimizer \cite{adamw} with $(\beta_1,\beta_2)=(0.9,0.999)$, an initial learning rate of $\eta_0=10^{-4}$, and weight decay of $10^{-4}$.
 The batch size is set to~5.
 Training continues until early stopping is triggered when the validation $\mathcal{L}_{\text{total}}$ shows no improvement for~30 consecutive epochs.
 The learning rate follows a step decay schedule: if no improvement occurs for~5 epochs, the learning rate is halved, following $\eta\leftarrow\max(0.5\eta,\,\eta_{\min})$ with $\eta_{\min}=10^{-6}$.
 The sequence length for temporal inputs is $K\in\{1,2,3\}$.
+We selected $K=3$ as the optimal trade-off based on empirical testing.
+Shorter sequences ($K<3$) failed to adequately smooth the camera shake caused by the robot's stepping gait.

 \textbf{Overall training objective.} The total loss combines perception, waypoint, and control objectives.
 The overall loss is a weighted sum of task-specific losses:

 where the task weights $\alpha_{\{\cdot\}}$ are automatically tuned using Modified Gradient Normalization (MGN) \cite{mgn} as in DeepIPC.
 This ensures equitable gradient magnitudes across tasks, preventing dominance by any single loss and promoting stable multi-task learning.